papis/papis/doc/source/default_settings.rst

     non-intrusive way.
 Preferably, this should be a short string that allows easily identifying which document is being referenced.

+.. papis-config:: completion-format

+    Format for document autocompletion.
+It is triggered by pressing Tab when entering a search query in the command line, e.g. `papis addto ein<TAB>`.

 .. papis-config:: completion-help-format

     Format for the tip displayed next to document completions in the command line upon pressing Tab.
 Not all shells support this.